LubosTrcalek/js-testing/README.md

 **Unit Tests** - easy - write thousands of these

 -   A unit test is used to check the **smallest unit of code**, usually a function.
 -   Short and simple
 -   We want to check one single thing at a time (mostly a function)
-- e.g. techs: **Jest,** Mocha
+-   e.g. techs: **Jest,** Mocha, …

 **Integration Tests** - medium - write a good couple of these

 -   with dependencies
 -   result of a function depends on another function
-- e.g. techs: **Jest,** Chai
+-   e.g. techs: **Jest,** Chai, …

 **End-to-End Testing (best one probably)** - complex - write a few of these

 -   full flow
     -   validating the DOM after a click
 -   simulate actual user behaviour
 -   Complex integrations
 -   e.g. techs: **Puppeteer, Cypress**

 ### Non-functional testing

 -   Performance
 -   Usability
 -   Security
 -   Stress testing

 ### Question: Implement a STACK without using a JS array

 -   Tech: **Vitejs, Cypress, Jest**

 **Vite**

 -   is a build tool that aims to provide a faster and leaner development experience for modern web projects.

 ```jsx
 npm create vite@latest